By GVC Staff

 41. University of Minnesota

 Dyslexic Advantage is highly impressed with University of Minnesota’s Disability Resource Center, giving it nine out of 10 stars.
 All of its services are free to students with disabilities.
 The only downside that it notes is that its audio resources are in too short a supply.
 Accredited Schools Online is also impressed with the college.
 The source also notes that the US government considers the college to be one of the best places for disabled students to learn.
 That’s because the government has named it a University Center for Excellence in Developmental Disabilities.
-The University of Minnesota’s Disability Resource Center has had a long and pioneering history.
+The University of Minnesota’s Office for Equity and Diversity has had a long and pioneering history.
 For instance, it has had computer accommodations on campus since 1980, when many places didn’t use computer technology whatsoever!

 40. Iowa State University

 Dyslexic Advantage gives Iowa State University’s disability resources a nine out of 10.
 The source is particularly impressed with the range of free learning support on offer.
 Very Well Health also cites these resources when recommending the college.
 Unlike some colleges in America, Iowa State University’s accessibility services have an incredibly positive view of the disabled in society.
 In fact, it believes “that disability is a naturally occurring aspect of the diversity of life and that it is an integral part of society and to the Iowa State University campus community.”

 The Learning Differences Program at Mercyhurst University has been running for over 30 years.
 This program predates the American with Disabilities Act, and shows that the college has always been dedicated to making those with differences succeed.
 Hundreds of current graduates of Mercyhurst’s Learning Development program are now “teachers, counselors, hotel administrators, business executives and professionals throughout the legal and criminal justice systems,” and much more.
 Best Colleges Online names Mercyhurst University as the ninth best college for students with special needs.
 Prepscholar also recommends the college.